-A doctor suffers a heart attack and is treated by two doctors and several nurses.
+Dr Sean George suffers a heart attack and is treated by two doctors and several nurses.
 His heart effectively stops for an hour and a half.
 After thousands of chest compressions and 13 shocks from a defibrillator, his heart ECG is ‘flatlining’, and eventually they stop the treatment.

 At that point his wife arrives and is advised to say her goodbyes.
 But she holds his hand, prays a simple prayer, and immediately life signs return.
 He subsequently fully recovers, even though all medical prognosis indicates his brain will have suffered irrepairable damage.
 The doctor retained copies of the medical documentation.
+Is it a miracle?

 Dr Sean George is Consultant Physician and Head of Department of General Medicine at Kalgoorlie Hospital, in Western Australia.
 He also holds a Clinical Associate Professorship with the University of Western Australia.

 At the time of the events recounted here, he was 39.

 On 24 October 2008, Sean was returning with his intern from a visit to a specialist clinic in Esperance, 400 km south of Kagoorlie.
 He had reached the small town of Kambalda (population about 2,700), about 60 km from Kalgoorlie, when he felt chest pain.